UNDP Climate Promise

 • Belize signed the first-ever Youth Declaration on climate change in 2023.

-• Panama trained 196 youth (134 women, 62 men) through a Climate Change Academy for Young Leaders.
+• Panama trained 196 youth (134 women, 62 men) through a Climate Change Academy for Young Leaders, while Morocco is finalizing a youth training plan.

 • Uganda is implementing a Greening Schools initiative and held a Youth and Innovations Expo 2023 to engage on climate action with 120 youth.

-• Uruguay is preparing a youth kit covering environmental and climate change issues.
+• Uruguay prepared a youth kit covering environmental and climate change issues.

 • Panama produced a guide for incorporating a gender approach to promote women's effective participation in watershed committees, while Lao PDR analysed NDC-responsive social and environmental safeguards, focusing on community engagement and gender inclusion, to inform NDC-related projects.